Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 2024: AI and the Future of Us: An Oprah Winfrey Special

-In 2024, ABC aired “AI and the Future of Us: An Oprah Winfrey Special”, a one-hour show hosted by Oprah Winfrey that delves into the impact of artificial intelligence (AI) on daily life, featuring interviews with tech industry figures like OpenAI CEO Sam Altman and Bill Gates.
+In 2024, ABC aired "AI and the Future of Us: An Oprah Winfrey Special", a television special hosted by Oprah Winfrey.
+The show explored the impact of artificial intelligence (AI) on daily life and featured interviews with tech industry figures like OpenAI CEO Sam Altman and Bill Gates.